How to Conduct a Good Employee Exit Survey

 - Will you recommend our organization to your friends and family for potential work or employment openings?
 Last but not least, this is the critical point in time for any association!
 Resonses to this inquiry can be either sure or negative.
 The two responses are similarly significant for an association to know its qualities and shortcomings.

 These are the 6 crucial questions one might ask for their exit survey, it will give you a clear idea about your company’s strengths and weakness both!
 And it will naturally help you for the betterment of your company and it’s future!

 Blocksurvey is a simple employee exit survey tool that makes it easier to record exit interview responses.
 It's a quick, easy, and less stressful way of collecting feedback from your staff.
-Our anonymous employee assessment software will ensure that you always have a pulse on how your business measures up.
+Our employee assessment platform will ensure that you always have a pulse on how your company measures up.